vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 ---
 One the most important jobs of a Peakboard application is to communicate with the outside world.
 In today's article, we'll take a look at the [seven API](https://www.seven.io/en/products/sms-gateway-api/), a business messaging gateway service that makes it easy for businesses to send and receive SMS.

 First, we'll explain how the seven API works.
-Then, we'll build a small Peakboard application that sends out an SMS message to a phone number.
-Seven also offers an [email-to-SMS service](https://www.seven.io/en/products/email-to-sms/) for those that don't want to use the API.
+Then, we'll build a small Peakboard application that sends an SMS message to a phone number.
+Seven also offers an [email-to-SMS service](https://www.seven.io/en/products/email-to-sms/) if you don't want to use the API.

 ## The seven portal

 You can create a free account in the seven portal.
 This lets you test out the API  without paying any money.
-Inside the portal, you can also select a payment plan.
-You can also change the configuration, in order to set up how incoming SMS messages are processed.
+Inside the portal, you can also enter a payment method, in order to use the API in production.
+You can also customize how incoming SMS messages are processed.

+Now, lets build our application.

+## API key

-For our example, we create an API key that covers the `SMS` scope:
+First, we create an seven API key that covers the `SMS` scope:

 ![image](/assets/2025-07-31/010.png)